They came to Texas for the big houses and barbecue. They also got new laws on abortion, guns and voting.

 But Ross is thrilled with his new life in Texas.
 He no longer has to worry about California wildfires.
 He sold his house for well over its asking price over the summer and was able to buy one outside of San Antonio nearly three times its size, at about a third of the cost.
 Plus, it has a pool.
 He loves his neighbors, who have been “very welcoming.”

-“Whenever people would ask, ‘Well, where are you from?’ we’d cower and say, ‘California,’” he says, “And then immediately say, ‘But you picked up conservative voters!’ ”
+“Whenever people would ask, ‘Well, where are you from?’ we’d cower and say, ‘California,’ ” he says, “And then immediately say, ‘But you picked up conservative voters!’ ”

 The liberal-leaning new Texans have felt welcomed by their new neighbors, too.
 It’s the people they left behind that have been giving them guff.

-Note: (Correction: An earlier version of this story did not include the full name of Hewlett Packard Enterprise.
-This story has been corrected.)